NirmalKanagasabai/TypeScript_For_Beginners/README.md

 - Because, JS is the only programming language that is capable of creating dynamic web pages. i.e., the only browser-supported language that can edit the DOM tree and display the information dynamically.

 HTML -> [Browser] -> Static DOM Tree

 JS + HTML -> [Browser] -> DOM Tree <which can be altered dynamically>

 In order to get around this problem, we are going to make use of 'COMPILATION'.
 This approach has been around on all high-level programming languages.
 Irrespective of whichever platform you want to run the application on, you can use the high-level language (say, Java) to create the application.
 Once compiled, it converts the high-level code to Java Byte code which can be further converted to machine-level code.

 ** Solution **

 TypeScript -> [Transpilation] -> JS -> [Browser] -> Dynamic DOM Tree

 The TypeScript Compiler converts the TypeScript into JavScript.
 This process is called, 'TRANSPILATION'.
+The first phase, TypeScript -> JavaScript happens during 'Development Time'.
+From then on, it happens during 'Runtime'.
+Running TypeScript compilation on browsers is possible.
+Unfortunately, it is very inefficient!